-This course will examine in depth the reality of tribulation and trauma in the lives of military warriors (as well as “warriors” in other marketplaces of life), key definitions and factors related to resilience, and the Resilience Life Cycle TM which addresses the Before, During, After, and Learn & Adapt (feedback) phases of personal resilience and Comprehensive Personal Fitness.
+This course will examine in depth the reality of tribulation and trauma in the lives of military warriors (as well as “warriors” in other marketplaces of life), key definitions and factors related to resilience, and the Resilience Life Cycle which addresses the Before, During, After, and Learn & Adapt (feedback) phases of personal resilience and Comprehensive Personal Fitness.

 In moments of introspection, uncertainty, or crisis, many have asked themselves “How high do I bounce?”
 Or, looking into an uncertain future, anticipating the hard and concrete realities of overwhelming life situations, they may question, “How high will I bounce?”
 During days of a crippled economy, persistent terror threats, terrifying natural disasters, wars and rumors of wars, it is natural to ask such questions.